lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The open science movement advocates for transparency and accessibility in research.
 Should we apply these principles to gene editing?
 Given that our research is publicly funded, should our findings also belong to the public?
 Perhaps we should make all DNA constructs publicly available, as we do with raw data, and consider restricting their use for profit.

 This is a complex issue.
 While preventing commercial exploitation might seem ideal, it could also deter companies from using our discoveries, limiting their public benefit.
 We must carefully consider how to implement gene editing responsibly, avoiding the pitfalls encountered with GMOs.

 In Europe, gene editing may remain a research tool, or, like in the U.S., exceptions might be made when traditional breeding could achieve the same results.
 Alternatively, Canada’s case-by-case approach could offer a balanced path forward.
 As a researcher, I believe in the potential of gene editing for crop improvement and enhancing symbioses like _Azolla_, but it must be pursued thoughtfully.

-## Introducing bioinformatics to a lab
+## Introducing Bioinformatics to a Lab

 <!--  This section provides valuable insights into the challenges of integrating bioinformatics into a lab, but it could be shortened by focusing on the most impactful lessons learned. -->